 Effective risk remediation is about focusing on what matters most to your organization.
-To keep your lists of assets and vulnerabilities as fresh and as relevant as possible and to minimize false-positives, Vulcan automatically removes assets that are presumed to be retired or inactive, and represent no risk to your organization.
+To keep your lists of assets and vulnerabilities as fresh and as relevant as possible and to minimize false positives, Vulcan automatically removes assets that are presumed to be retired or inactive and represent no risk to your organization.

 Configuring inactive asset removal

-If you scan multiple times a day with total coverage and you want hosts to be removed as soon as they are missing from a scan, put a very low value in the text box, like 1.
+If you scan multiple times a day with total coverage and you want assets to be removed as soon as they are missing from a scan, put a very low value in the text box, like 1.

-The hosts last touchpoint is defined as the Last Seen time ingested from the native tool if available, or the latest sync time into Vulcan if Last Seen isn't available to ingest from the connector.
+The asset's last touchpoint is defined as the Last Seen time ingested from the native tool if available, or the latest sync time into Vulcan if Last Seen isn't available to ingest from the connector.

 1 day ago